snowgoon88/SWLineOfSight/README.md

 Some tests in src/test

+* src/test/TestJPlane
-- src/test/TestJPlane : use left button to change the origin point, right button to change the target edge in a BASIC test that does not check the source of "intersection".
+** use left button to change the origin point, right button to change the target edge in a BASIC test that does not check the source of "intersection".
+** use midButton to select origin Cell and SHIFT+midButton to select destination Cell

 ## Todo
 * DONE Detect problematic Corners in Cells